-Long-Range Land Use Plan - Changing the Long Range Land Use designation from Agricultural or Estate (AE), Environmental Resources (ER), and Semi-Rural Residential (SRR) to Agricultural or Estate (AE), Semi-Rural Residential (SRR), Parks and Open Space (POS), and County Registered Historic Sites (CRHS) is an opportunity to expand the amount of parkland, establish a County Registered Historic Site and allow for a residential development that aligns with the vision of a conservation cluster style subdivision.
+Long-Range Land Use Plan - Changing the Long Range Land Use designations from Agricultural or Estate (AE), Environmental Resources (ER), and Semi-Rural Residential (SRR) to Agricultural or Estate (AE), Semi-Rural Residential (SRR), Parks and Open Space (POS), and County Registered Historic Sites (CRHS) is an opportunity to expand the amount of parkland, establish a County Registered Historic Site and allow for a residential development that aligns with the vision of a conservation cluster style subdivision.

 The proposed density chart provides that with the site as currently designated, AE and SSR, could yield 35 to 52 residential homes.
-The chart also provides that with the requested 166.7 acres of SRR classification a developer could realize from 33 to 166 single family homes.
+The chart also provides that with the requested 145.9 acres of SRR and 0.9 acres of AE classifications a developer could realize from 29 to 145 single family homes.

 The SRR classification allows greater flexibility in terms of layout and design of a project allowing for, through a cluster layout, the preservation of environmentally sensitive lands.
-The Area Density Map Exhibit (as found in the attachments) depicts existing densities in 20 surrounding developments located in both the Rural Area and the Development Area.
-These densities range from .34ac/DU to 5.9ac/DU.
-Seventeen of the 20 depicted developments are constructed at a density more dense than the applicant is proposing in the concurrent rezoning application at 2.87ac/DU.
+The Area Density Map Exhibit (as found in the attachments) graphically depicts existing lot size ranges found in surrounding developments located in both the Rural Area and the Development Area.